svcheng/Facial-Expression-Changepoint-Detection/README.md

 ## 1. Download the 'src' folder

-Ensure the folder is in the same folder as the dataset:
+Ensure the folder is in the same folder as the dataset and that the dataset is named 'dataset':
 ```
     parentFolder/
-    	DAiSEE/
+    	dataset/
     	src/
 ```